mendhak/eleventy-satisfactory/README.md

 * Increase text size for readability, increase main body width, simpler layout
 * Smaller header
 * Simpler post list page with headings and shortened excerpts
-* External links and flickr photos and navigation links in the footer
+* External links and flickr photos in the footer
 * Copyright in the footer

 ## Running it